nachocaru/xaprb.com/content/blog/2006-10-23-permit-cookies-a-firefox-extension-that-makes-cookie-whitelisting-easy.md

 ---
-title: 'Permit Cookies: a Firefox extension that makes cookie whitelisting easy'
+title: "Permit Cookies: a Firefox extension that makes cookie whitelisting easy"
 author: Baron Schwartz
 excerpt: |
   <p>I've been writing a lot lately about Perl, MySQL and so forth, and neglecting another topic that interests me: the Web.
 I'm going to finish and publish some of the drafts I have on the Web before I continue with another massive database marathon.
 This one is about someone who read my mind and built exactly the Firefox extension I was about to build myself: an <a href="http://addons.mozilla.org/firefox/44/">easy way to block all cookies and allow them on a case-by-case basis without nagging</a>.</p>